New York Equitable Distribution Lawyer

 • Marital debt

-• If you or your spouse own a business
+• If you or your spouse own a business.

 A comprehensive understanding of your goals and interests and the core facts surrounding your marital property vision claim is an integral part of attaining equitable property division.
 The New York equitable distribution attorneys at Douglas Family Law Group can help provide the correct valuation of what is owed to you.

-What Is the Process of Dividing the Property?
+What is the Process of Dividing Property?

 Property and Income of Each Spouse